cvat-ai/cvat/site/content/en/docs/manual/basics/objects-sidebar.md

 **Selected Fill Opacity** slider

 Change the opacity of the selected object's fill.
+It is possible to change opacity while drawing an object in the case of rectangles, polygons and cuboids.

 ![](/images/image089_detrac.jpg)